 RESOLUTION RE.
-NATIONALISA-TION OF CREDIT INSTITUTIONS IN THE COUNTRY-contd.
+NATIONALISATION OF CREDIT INSTITUTIONS IN THE COUNTRY-contd.

-THE VICE-CHAIRMAN (SHRI M. P. BHARGAVA): Mr. Kulkarni.
+THE VICE-CHAIRMAN (SHRIM, P. BHARGAVA): Mr. Kulkarni.

-MULKA GOVINDA (Mysore): What about my suggestion?
+SHRI MULKA GOVINDA (Mysore): What about my suggestion?

-THE VICE-CHAIRMAN (SHRI M. P. BHARGAVA): Government intervene at any stange.
+THE VICE-CHAIRMAN (SHRI M. P. BHARGAVA): Government can intervene at any stange.
 As soon as the Minister is here, I will ask him to intervene.

-SHRI A. G. KULKARNI (MAHA-RASHTRA): Mr. Vice-Chairman, I want to bring to the notice of the House that though this Resolution w moved by Shri Banka Behary Das, the basic problem of the credit institutions has to he Tooked into . .
+SHRI A. G. KULKARNI (MAHA-RASHTRA): Mr. Vice-Chairman, I want to bring to the notice of the House that though this Resolution is moved by Shri Banka Behary Das, the basic problem of the credit institutions has to be Tooked into . . .

-SHRr A. G. KULKARNI: Production must be maintained.
-If production in all the sectors, whether public sector, private sector or cooperative sector, is to be maintained, I have to support this Resolution.
-There is a lack of understanding on the part of these people who are controlling the credit institutions, to understand the credit worthiness of the small people.
-That is why in this country, though much credit is available, in an under developed country like ours, so many small people are not coming forward to start their industries.
+SHRI A. G. KULKARNI: Production must be maintained.
+If production in all the sectors, whether public sector, private sector or cooperasector, is to be maintained, I tive have to support this Resolution.
+There is a lack of understanding on the part of these people who are controlling the credit institutions, understand the credit worthiness the small people.
+That is why this country, though much credit is available, in an under developed country like ours, so many people are not coming forward start their industries.
 That is why I am suggesting that nationalisation of banks should be taken in hand.

 For example, you will see that the total requirements of the small industries are of the order of Rs.
 1500 crores.
 They are giving a production of 40 per cent of the total national productin in the organised sector of industries.
 They are giving employment to sixty per cent of the people, of the total organised employment.
 As against this, their requirements of working capital are met to the extent of sixty per cent only.
-What is the credit available in this country?
-We have achieved ireedom.
-We talk of socialism.
-How can we socialism?
-If such meagre facilities are made available to the small men, how do you think their interests will be served by keeping the banks under the present pattern of the Reserve Bank's control?
+What is the credit available in country?
+We have achieved freedom.
+We talk of socialism How can we achieve socialism?
+If such meagre facilities are made available to the small men, how do you think their interests will be served by keepmg the banks under the present pattern of the Reserve Bank's control?